TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/on-the-nros-wish-list-ai-technologies-to-manage-satellites-and-data/" >🔗</a> **[SpaceNews]** On the NRO’s wish list: AI technologies to manage satellites and data
 - <a href="https://spacenews.com/spaceryde-and-isilaunch/" >🔗</a> **[SpaceNews]** SpaceRyde announces multiple launches with ISILaunch
 - <a href="https://spacenews.com/rocket-factory-augsburg-signs-deal-to-test-engines-at-dlr-premises/" >🔗</a> **[SpaceNews]** Rocket Factory Augsburg signs deal to test engines at DLR premises
 - <a href="https://spacenews.com/companies-have-diverging-views-on-the-future-of-european-launch/" >🔗</a> **[SpaceNews]** Companies have diverging views on the future of European launch
 - <a href="http://www.nasa.gov/press-release/liftoff-nasa-s-artemis-i-mega-rocket-launches-orion-to-moon" >🔗</a> **[NASA]** Liftoff!
 NASA’s Artemis I Mega Rocket Launches Orion to Moon
-- <a href="https://arstechnica.com/science/2022/11/nasa-gets-its-mojo-back-with-a-stunning-nighttime-launch-of-the-sls-rocket/" >🔗</a> **[Arstechnica]** NASA gets its mojo back with a stunning nighttime launch of the SLS rocket

 ### Launch-related News 🚀